Syrian Desert campaign (2017–2024): 2021

 On 3 January 2021, Islamic State militants killed 15 people and wounded 15 others during an ambush targeting oil tanker transport trucks and buses traveling down a highway between Ithriya and Salamiyah in central Syria.
 On 4 January 2021, Islamic State militants killed 12 Syrian soldiers and three civilians, including a little girl, as well as the injury of more than 16 others, including four civilians.
-On 11 January, eight pro-government fighters including members of Quds Force were killed by ISIS members, while 11 others sustained various injuries, in the southern desert of Deir Ezzor.
-On 27 January, seven members of Syrian Army and Russian-backed militias died due to the fierce clashes and attack by ISIS on their vehicles, while ISIS lost 11 fighters in the same clashes and Russian airstrikes.
+On 11 January, eight pro-government fighters including members of Quds Force were killed by IS members, while 11 others sustained various injuries, in the southern desert of Deir Ezzor.
+On 27 January, seven members of Syrian Army and Russian-backed militias died due to the fierce clashes and attack by IS on their vehicles, while IS lost 11 fighters in the same clashes and Russian airstrikes.

-On 3 February, 19 Syrian soldiers including 11 members of the Baqir Brigade were killed in a "surprise attack" by ISIS militants in eastern Hama.
+On 3 February, 19 Syrian soldiers including 11 members of the Baqir Brigade were killed in a "surprise attack" by IS militants in eastern Hama.

-On 19–20 February, at least 130 Russian airstrikes had killed 21 members of ISIS in the Syrian Desert, according to SOHR.
+On 19–20 February, at least 130 Russian airstrikes had killed 21 members of IS in the Syrian Desert, according to SOHR.

-On 24 February, a member of the 4th Armoured Division was found decapitated at al-Aqoulah near Mayadin, one day after he was missing at a water facility in Boqruss Tahtani; meanwhile, nine pro-government forces were killed by ISIS militants in the region between Aleppo, Hama and al-Raqqa, according to SOHR.
+On 24 February, a member of the 4th Armoured Division was found decapitated at al-Aqoulah near Mayadin, one day after he was missing at a water facility in Boqruss Tahtani; meanwhile, nine pro-government forces were killed by IS militants in the region between Aleppo, Hama and al-Raqqa, according to SOHR.

-On 5–9 March, some 250 Russian airstrikes killed 43 ISIS members in the Syrian Desert, according to SOHR.
+On 5–9 March, some 250 Russian airstrikes killed 43 IS members in the Syrian Desert, according to SOHR.

-On 11–13 March, Russian jets executed nearly 97 airstrikes on ISIS positions in the triangle of Aleppo-Hama-Raqqa, according to SOHR.
+On 11–13 March, Russian jets executed nearly 97 airstrikes on IS positions in the triangle of Aleppo-Hama-Raqqa, according to SOHR.